 - Blaming others for one’s own faults or mistakes

 - Numbing the pain through any means of avoidance or distraction

 Different emotions drive people to a variety of coping mechanisms, whether healthy or not.
-They may use these mechanisms as a method to escape, self-sooth, or distract from stressful events or experiencing emotions related to past trauma.
+They may use these mechanisms as a method to escape, self-soothe, or distract from stressful events, or experience emotions related to past trauma.

 What Does All This Mean?

 The correlation between traumatic events and addiction is a complex issue that can take years of help to overcome.
 It can be a lifelong process of personal self-discovery and wellness.
 Healing from trauma, like anything else, takes time and patience.
 With the right support, it is possible to heal.

 Not being taught healthy mechanisms to cope with stress and trauma can lead to a lifelong battle with substance and behavioral addictions.
 Most importantly, when recovering from any long-term addiction, make it a point to address any past traumas or painful experiences that might have led you to cope.

 Healing trauma through the addiction recovery process is one we internationally focus on here at Opus Health and our recovery programs.
 With the desire to get better, overcome addiction, and get free from past trauma, recovery is possible.

 If you or a loved one needs help, call us at 855-953-1345